FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 The second hurdle is that there is no Best Way™️ to store and backup all of your Resources.
 Komodo offers three ways to get/set resources:

-* Modify directly in UI -- Komodo will write to a directory on the host (of your choice) under its control
+* UI Defined -- Komodo will write to a subfolder in its own (controlled) directories
-* Files on Server -- existing files you point to but it cannot edit them
+* Files on Server -- existing files/folders on a host, outside of Komodo's own directories, you point to
 * Git Repo -- pull from a repo and optionally write to it if you have access

 You can choose which method to use for each Stack _as well as_ every Resource individually in Komodo.